Keegan Murray NBA Preview vs. the Warriors

-The Sacramento Kings, Keegan Murray included, take on the Golden State Warriors on Friday at 10:00 PM ET.
+Keegan Murray and the Sacramento Kings take on the Golden State Warriors at 10:00 PM ET on Wednesday.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.

-Below we will dive into Murray's stats and trends, helping you make good predictions on prop bets.
+Below we will dive into Murray's stats and trends, helping you make good selections on prop bets.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.